Du Yuezheng

-Du Yuezheng (Chinese: 杜月徵; born 14 September 2005) is a Chinese footballer who plays for Spanish club Marbella as a forward.
+Du Yuezheng (Chinese: 杜月徵; born 14 September 2005) is a Chinese footballer who plays as a forward for Chinese Super League club Chongqing Tonglianglong on loan from Marbella, and the China national team.

 Club career

-Du Yuezheng would play for the Shenzhen F.C. youth team and participate within the 2021 Origin Cup where Shenzhen won the tournament and Du personally won the best player award.
+Du played for Shenzhen FC's youth team and participated in the 2021 Origin Cup, where Shenzhen won the tournament and Du personally won the best player award.

-He would soon be promoted to the senior team within the 2022 Chinese Super League campaign.
-Du would go on to make his professional debut in a league game on 4 June 2022, against Chengdu Rongcheng F.C. where he came on as a late substitute for Gao Lin in a 2–0 victory.
+Du was promoted to the senior team during the 2022 season.
+He made his professional debut on 4 June 2022 in a 2–0 win against Chengdu Rongcheng, coming on as a late substitute for Gao Lin.

-He would go on to make his first start for the club in a league game in the reverse fixture against Chengdu Rongcheng F.C. on 26 June 2022 in a 2–2 draw.
+On 9 February 2026, Du was loaned to Chinese Super League club Chongqing Tonglianglong.